 It's one thing to sip on a cold-pressed green juice from your favorite organic shop, but it's an entirely different story when you're pouring sweet stuff out of a bottle or carton from the grocery store; most of these varieties are a cocktail of some water that's got a ton of high fructose corn syrup, artificial colors, and fake flavors.

-There's a reason our 20 Worst "Good for You" Cereals went viral; it can be shocking to find out that your morning ritual is making you rounder, dumber, and exhausted.
+Many 'good for you' cereals are jam-packed with added sugars, preservatives, and dyes—regardless of whether the front of the box reads "whole grain," "high fiber," or "packed with protein."
 Even if your favorite cereal doesn't have a mascot on its box or bright flavors in your bowl, it could still be full of HFCS.
 Make sure to check the label.

 From strawberry to vanilla to strawberry vanilla, flavored milk is usually sweetened with high fructose corn syrup.
 We love chocolate milk for its post-workout benefits, though, so just make sure you find out what's in it before you chug.
 As for all the other flavored milks?
 Skip 'em.

 Do you squeeze pancake syrup onto your burgers or sandwiches?
 How about into your potato salad or deviled eggs?
 Some mayonnaise alternatives, like Miracle Whip, are flavored with high fructose corn syrup.
 Would you like some high blood pressure with that condiment?